 In December of 1868, Eads returned to the United States and met with numerous bankers and railroad officials in New York.
 He left again for Europe in January of 1869.

 The wealthy businessmen in New York refused to support any more bonds until the piers would top high water.
 As a result, 3 million dollars were sold in bonds.

 Concurrently, Eads met with French and English engineers and came away with the concept for compressed air to construct the remaining bridge caissons.
 This airtight seal would allow for uninterrupted work below the river surface.

 In April of 1869, Eads returned to St. Louis in good health to revise the plans, and account for the pneumatic caissons.
 By September, he had 1,500 men at work.

-Eads also secured equipment in duplicate, including 24 boats, 37 engines, 31 pumps, 29 derricks, 40 travellers and 24 hoists.
+Eads also secured equipment in duplicate, including 24 boats, 37 engines, 31 pumps, 29 derricks, 40 travelers and 24 hoists.

 The caissons were built by the former partner of Eads, and included pieces cut from the salvaged U.S. Ironclad Milwaukee, which sunk during the Civil War.

 The stone was contracted to James Andrews of Pittsburgh, with limestone coming from Grafton, Illinois; and the granite to face the bridge coming from Virginia and Maine.
 Work would be seriously delayed when a pair of ships of granite sunk near Florida.
 Ironically, granite was discovered in Missouri.

 In October of 1869, work began on the east pier.
 The construction reached the bedrock in February of 1870.
 Nearly 95 feet below the surface of the water, this was a major milestone in construction of the bridge.